-Exactly three weeks after the STEM School shooting the Board of Douglas County Commissioners, at their May 28 public hearing, unanimously approved a resolution appropriated $13.3 million for school security and mental health services for students in Douglas County.
+The Board of Douglas County Commissioners, at their May 28 public hearing, unanimously approved a resolution appropriating $13.3 million for school security and mental health services for students in Douglas County.

 Additional resolutions adopted by the Board establish two committees charged with making recommendations for the expenditure of the one-time $10 million – the Physical School Safety & Protection Funding Committee and the Supportive Mental Health for Students Funding Committee.